-Bodrum is another major yachting base, and is a medium sized city in its own right with a ferry service to nearby Kos in Greece in summer.
+Bodrum is another major yachting base, and is a medium sized city in its own right with a ferry service to nearby Greek island Kos in the summer.
 From here you can explore the Turkish Riviera (as it is sometimes known) along the Gulf of Gokova – or cross the gulf for the Datca Peninsula.

 The Marmara Sea is an inland sea that links the Eastern Mediterranean with the Bosporus and then the Black Sea.
 The Bosporus itself is an extremely busy waterway but if you want to relax you can soon escape the big ships and fast ferries.

 Istanbul itself is a riot of cultures old and new, and is worth exploring for a day or so on top of your sailing holiday.
 There are many flights a day to the city from the UK, so other than Gocek above is probably the most accessible in terms of travel time from your home.